jafaryor/algorithms-and-data-structures/src/sort/quick/readme.md

     The last line is because `1 + 2 + 3 + ⋯ + n` is the arithmetic series.

+    > The Space Complexity is the height of the tree which is equal to `n` (size of the stack).

 * __Best-case running time__

     Quicksort's best case occurs when the partitions are as evenly balanced as possible: their sizes either are equal or are within 1 of each other.
 The former case occurs if the subarray has an odd number of elements and the pivot is right in the middle after partitioning, and each partition has `(n-1)/2` elements.